antonta's space

 main posts

-Virtual trading accounts in plaintext accounting
+Virtual trading accounts in plain text accounting

 What trading accounts are